 The startup process is messy and unpredictable—licensing intellectual property, producing a manufacture-ready prototype, lining up customers, raising money—all are critical and daunting.
 The Jones + Foster Accelerator program helps early-stage, student-led companies through those decisive first six months.

-The Buerk Center for Entrepreneurship has $200,000 in funding for student start-ups coming out of the Business Plan Competition, Environmental Innovation Challenge, or UW’s entrepreneurship coursework.
+The Buerk Center for Entrepreneurship has $200,000 in funding for student startups coming out of the Health Innovation Challenge, Alaska Airlines Environmental Innovation Challenge, UW Business Plan Competition, or UW’s entrepreneurship coursework.